StevenTammen/bibledocs.org/content/prayer-list.md

 ## Prayer list

-### Higher priority requests

-- Comfort and encouragement for M., who lost her husband in his 50s to cancer.
-- Healing for Mrs. O.

 ### Contemporary wider issues

-- For the conflict in the Ukraine -- all those displaced and harmed by the war.
+- For the conflicts in Russia/Ukraine and Israel/Gaza---for all those displaced and harmed by the wars.
-- For those who have suffered and are suffering as a result of recent economic hiccups: the lousy stock market, inflation, high mortgage rates, and so on.
+- For those who have suffered and are suffering as a result of recent economic hiccups: inflation, high mortgage rates, and so on.
 - For persecuted believers in Afghanistan.

 ### Ministries